lvgl/lvgl/docs/overview/drawing.md

 `lv_event_get_cover_area(event)` returns an pointer to an area to check and `lv_event_set_cover_res(event, res)` can be used to set one of these results:
 - `LV_COVER_RES_COVER` the areas is fully covered by the object
 - `LV_COVER_RES_NOT_COVER` the areas is not covered by the object
-- `LV_COVER_RES_MASKED` there is a mask on the object so it can not covert the area
+- `LV_COVER_RES_MASKED` there is a mask on the object so it can not cover the area

-Here are some cases why can't an object fully cover an area:
+Here are some reasons why an object would be unable to fully cover an area:
-- It's simply not fully on the that area
+- It's simply not fully in area
-- It has radius
+- It has a radius
 - It has not 100% background opacity
 - It's an ARGB or chroma keyed image
-- It has not normal blending mode.
-In this case LVGL needs to know the colors under the object to make the blending properly
+- It does not have normal blending mode.
+In this case LVGL needs to know the colors under the object to do the blending properly
 - It's a text, etc

-In short if for any reason the the area below the object is visible than it doesn't cover that area.
+In short if for any reason the area below the object is visible than it doesn't cover that area.

 Before sending this event LVGL checks if at least the widget's coordinates fully cover the area or not.
 If not the event is not called.

 You need to check only the drawing you have added.
 The existing properties known by widget are handled in the widget's internal events.
-E.g. if a widget has &gt; 0 radius it might not cover an area but you need to handle `radius` only if you will modify it and widget can't know about it.
+E.g. if a widget has &gt; 0 radius it might not cover an area but you need to handle `radius` only if you will modify it and the widget can't know about it.

 #### LV_EVENT_REFR_EXT_DRAW_SIZE